hundreds of blushing and blooming tillandsia ionantha air plants

 Trichomes are the small hairs visible on the outer skin of air plants.
 These trichomes are a big part of what helps air plants survive.
 Not only do trichomes help air plants reflect solar radiation, but they also serve to catch nutrients that sustain the plant.
 Air plants are able to absorb water thanks to their trichomes.

-tillandsia ionantha air plant with pups
+tillandsia air plant with pups

 Offsets and Pups